kundanks/VC_Fintech_Research/README.md

 We used csv files which were several hundred MB in size but since most of it is confidential, I have put a small masked sample of all the data files.

 # Installing
 Code files are uploaded as Python .py files and Stata do files.
-No other tool is required to read the files.
+No other tool is required.